Structure of Chevalley groups over rings via universal localization: Nilpotent structure of

-\begin{cor} Let $\mf a_1,\dots,\mf a_d$ be ideals of a ring $R$, where $d\ge1$.
-Suppose one of the following holds. \begin{itemize} \item $G$ is simply connected and Bass-Serre dimension of $R$ is not greater than $d$. \item $G=\SL_n$, $n\ge3$, and Bass-Serre dimension of $R$ is not greater than $d+n-3$. \end{itemize}
+\begin{cor} Let $\mf a_1,\dots,\mf a_d$ be ideals of a Noetherian ring $R$, where $d\ge1$.
+Suppose that one of the following holds. \begin{itemize} \item $G$ is simply connected and Bass--Serre dimension of $R$ is not greater than $d$. \item $G=\SL_n$, $n\ge3$, and Bass--Serre dimension of $R$ is not greater than $d+n-3$. \end{itemize}

 Then $ [G(R,\mf a_0),G(R,\mf a_1),\dots,G(R,\mf a_d)]\le\EE(R,\mf a_0\dots\mf a_{d-1},\mf a_d). $ \end{cor}